lagbolt/library/A Cookbook of Catalog Errors.md

 #### Using the OPAC search facets

 This depends on exactly how your OPAC presents search results!
 BiblioCommons includes a set of "filter" facets on the left-hand side.
 The *intention* of these facets is to allow patrons to limit search results, but since the facets are populated with values from the catalog, a side-effect of displaying the facets is to show you data from the catalog.
+To set this up, you just need to do a search which returns all the items in the catalog, such as "onorder:FALSE".
 One example will suffice ...

 - Published Date

-If we open up the "Published Date" facet and click on "Show more" we'll see a list of possible dates ranging from 2021 (745 items so far) to 1749 (documents from the British Government on two microfiches).
+If we do the "onorder:FALSE" search on the Calgary PL catalog, open up the "Published Date" facet and click on "Show more" we'll see a list of possible dates ranging from 2021 (745 items so far) to 1749 (documents from the British Government on two microfiches).
 The data looks clean!
 No dates like 20101102 or 1111.
 Huzzah!

 Let's be clear what the OPAC just did:  it went through the entire catalog and showed us the value of publication data in every record.
 It doesn't mean that that every date is correct, and it doesn't mean that every record has a publication date, but it means that there are no crazy values.
 Again, huzzah!